vantezzen/skip-silence/README.md

 ## Docker build

-Skip Silence offers a simple docker container to enable building.
-Simply run `docker-compose up --build` in the root directory.
+Skip Silence offers a docker container to enable building.
+First, make sure the Docker Engine is running and run `docker-compose up --build` in the root directory.
 After the build is done, the raw contents will be placed in `/build` and the compacted zip will be placed in `/build/build.zip`.

 ## Contributing